Philippines · tool

 Destination-specific tips

-- •Tap water is generally not safe for drinking; stick to bottled water for hydration.
+- •Tap water is generally not potable; stick to bottled or purified water for drinking.

 - •Tipping is not mandatory but is appreciated for good service (around 10%).